peffjetzke/peffjetzke-udacity-capstone/README.md

 `npm start`
 `npm run build-prod`

+Localhost port for this is set to 8081.

 #### Extended Functionality:
 - Trip end date and length of stay
 - Default image when no location image available